NushaMBZ/aide-memoire/src/site/notes/README.md

 ---
-dg-publish: true
-dg-home: true
+{"dg-publish":true,"permalink":"/readme/","tags":["gardenEntry"]}
 ---

 ![student-studying.gif](/img/user/assets/attachments/student-studying.gif)
-Here, we record topics related to the courses we follow, these discussions are merely for our purposes on enhancing the understanding of subject matters...
+Here, we record topics related to the courses we follow, these discussions are merely for our purposes on enhancing the understanding of subject matters....

 ## Table of Content